-In my daily life as an SEO and website content marketing coach, I see three common issues with websites: the first is speed, the second is keywords, and the third is links.
+As a digital marketing and ecommerce coach, I see three common issues with websites: the first is speed, the second is keywords, and the third is links.
 If you don’t know why website speed matters to your ecommerce site, you’ll want to keep reading.

 So, why website speed matters?

-Simply put, the longer your website takes to load, the fewer customers you’ll have.
 According to Google, a 1-second delay on mobile can impact up to 20% of your conversions.
 You likely could be losing $100k plus in revenue per year without knowing it.

-If we consider the SEO impact, if a potential customer bounces back to Google, the search engine will likely re-evaluate your position downwards within the results.
+Considering the SEO impact, if a potential customer bounces back to Google, they might re-evaluate your position downwards within the search results.

 Thankfully, the reverse is true as well.
-If you have a website that loads fast and has great content and link profile, you’re likely to see a boost in rankings.
+If you have a website that loads fast and has great content and a strong link profile, you’re likely to see a boost in rankings.

-A recent consultancy client of mine was ranking at position 4 for a business-critical keyword.
-However, analyzing their website using Google page speed insight, revealed that they had a really slow, bloated website.
+A recent consultancy client was ranking at position 4 for a business-critical keyword.
+However, analyzing their website using Google page speed insight revealed that they had a painfully slow, bloated website.

 Diving into the HTML code showed even more issues.
 But that’s jumping ahead.

-With this business, if they moved one position (from 4 to 3), their traffic for this keyword would jump by a massive 50%!
+With this ecommerce store, if they moved one position (from 4 to 3), their traffic for this keyword would jump by a massive 50%!
 I believed we could achieve this improvement (and a respectable boost across all their ranking) by simply sorting out their issues with their website’s speed.

 Where to start improving your website’s speed